Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Introduction

 \section{Introduction}

+Sensor placement is the problem of determining the optimal positions of a given number of sensors from a set of candidate locations.
+This problem is widely formulated as an optimal experimental design (OED) problem~\cite{Pukelsheim2006optimal,FedorovLee00,Pazman86,Ucinski00}, where the design determines whether to activate a sensor or not.
+Bayesian OED for data acquisition and sensor placement has been addressed in the context of ill-posed linear inverse problems \cite{HaberHoreshTenorio08,HaberMagnantLuceroEtAl12} and nonlinear inverse problems~\cite{HaberHoreshTenorio10,HuanMarzouk13} and has also been considered in infinite-dimensional settings~\cite{bui2013computational,alexanderian2016bayesian,AlexanderianSaibaba17,AlexanderianPetraStadlerEtAl16,AlexanderianPetraStadlerEtAl14,alexanderian2021optimal:review}.
+In our work and the works cited above, linearity is associated with the parameter-to-observable map, which describes the relation between the quantity of interest (QoI) and the observational data.

-Recently, researchers have expressed increased interest in developing scalable data assimilation and uncertainty quantification methodologies, especially to simulate and predict large- to extreme-scale physical phenomena, such as the atmosphere and power grids~\cite{bannister2017review,daley1993atmospheric,houtekamer2016review,navon2009data}.
-The underlying principle of these methods is that information collected from observational systems is fused into computational models to produce accurate long-term forecasts of a quantity of interest (QoI).
-This QoI could, for example, refer to the model parameters, initial condition, or the discretized model state.
-The forward operator describes the relation between the QoI and the observational data.
-An inverse problem refers to the process of inferring the QoI, given a set of noisy observations of the simulated system.
-In Bayesian inversion, the goal is to infer the true value of the QoI, through the posterior distribution of that QoI modeled as a random variable, conditioned by the noisy observational data.
+Scalable data assimilation and uncertainty quantification methodologies have gained significant interest, especially when applied to large- to extreme-scale models, such as the atmosphere and power grid simulations~\cite{bannister2017review,daley1993atmospheric,navon2009data,attia2016reducedhmcsmoother,attia2015hmcfilter}.
+The underlying principle of these methods is that information collected from observational systems is fused into computational models to produce accurate forecasts of a QoI.
+This QoI could, for example, refer to the model parameters, initial condition, or the model state.
+In Bayesian inversion, the goal is to infer the value of the QoI through the posterior distribution of that QoI modeled as a random variable, conditioned by the noisy observational data.
 The quality of such assimilation systems depends heavily on the extent to which the mathematical assumptions reflect reality, as well as on the quality of the collected measurements, which in turn depends on the data acquisition schedule and the sensor placement strategy.